JaneliaSciComp/web-vol-viewer/README.md

 The application will then be available in a web browser as `https://localhost:3000`.
 It has the simple user interface shown in the images above:
 * a button at the top for choosing the volume file, in [H5J format](https://github.com/JaneliaSciComp/workstation/blob/master/docs/H5JFileFormat.md); pressing this button reveals a panel for either entering a URL or choosing a local file on the host
 * a button at the top for choosing the color of the rendered volume
-* a button at the top for choosing the surface file, in [SWC format](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html), from either a URL or a local file as with the volume
+* a button at the top for choosing the surface file, in [SWC format](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) or [OBJ format](https://en.wikipedia.org/wiki/Wavefront_.obj_file), from either a URL or a local file as with the volume
 * a button at the top for choosing the color of the rendered surface
 * a control at the bottom for choosing the "data peak", the 8-bit value below which opacity ($\alpha$) falls off as controlled by the "data $\gamma$" (gamma); see [section on transfer functions](#transfer-functions)
 * a control at the bottom for choosing the "data $\gamma$", which controls the rate of opacity ($\alpha$) falloff from the "data peak"; see [section on transfer functions](#transfer-functions)